 American portrait & wedding photographer Kurt Vinion

 I am not keen on talking about myself.
-It is not that I have nothing interesting to say, it's just that I would rather find out who you are, how you two met, those funny stories, and why here and now?
-That to me is interesting.
+It is not that I have nothing interesting to say, it's just that I would rather find out who you are, how you two met, those funny stories that brought you together, and especially - why here and now?
+That is interesting.

 My favorite photojournalism instructor once said: 'don't show me what it looks like, show me what it feels like.'
 Truth is, that is quite challenging and something I strive to do every time I pick up the camera.

 For me there is something truly beautiful about capturing real emotions and moments shared between people.
 Knowing that these images will be hung proudly on your living room wall and the books will be family heirlooms is quite special.
 In fact, knowing that my work can bring so much joy is one of the biggest reasons why I left photojournalism behind.

 And no worries, if you wish to have a stunning collection of very stylized posed portraits that will blow your family & friends minds - I can do that too.
 In fact, many couples from Asia hire me to do just that in locations all over Europe.

 How does one characterize my work?
 How about creative, moment driven, editorial magazine style with flare - literally and figuratively (no fake sunbursts or photoshopping): where capturing real moments are key to each images success.
 Some will call it, cinematic, while others will say it is reportage with flair.